Kripsii/alx-low_level_programming/0x14-bit_manipulation/README.md

-a function that returns the number of bits you would need to flip to get from one number to another.
+Geta function that checks the endianness.